Boston. A city of history, culture, food, and yes, romance. It’s not surprising that there are countless romantic things to do in Boston.

 Good winter footwear is essential in Boston from around November through the end of March.
 Other good options for snow boots include, for men, this pair from London Fog, which Nathan owns, and for women, this pair from Sorel that has excellent ratings.
 My own trusty snow boots are the Squall design from Land’s End.
 They’re both functional and really nice looking.
 Both of our pairs have served us extremely well and are completely waterproof and comfortable.

-Your packing list for Boston will vary depending on when you visit.
+Your packing list for your Boston couples getaway will vary depending on when you visit.
 While summers can be hot in New England, temps can also be quite cool, even on summer evenings.
 We recommend packing layers.
 If you’re going out on the water, you’ll definitely want to have a nice hoodie or sweater on hand, as that sea breeze can be chilly.
 Keep it New England-style with a sweatshirt like this one or this one.

 And of course, for the best possible trip, don’t forget to pack these travel essentials we personally recommend: a convenient hanging toiletry bag, a portable power bank to keep your devices fully-charged on the go, and a set of packing cubes to take your organization to the next level.